subzero10/visage-exercise/README.md

 1. Start backend with `cd backend && npm start`
 2. Start frontend with `cd frontend && npm run serve`

-The frontend knows which how to make api calls to backend from this file: `frontend/vue.config.js`.
+The frontend knows how to make api calls to backend from this file: `frontend/vue.config.js`.